Remote Temperature Monitoring

 This is where telemetry comes in – by measuring the temperature of the track, and by knowing whether the track is in direct sunlight, the type, speed and frequency of trains and the condition of the track then informed decisions can be made.

-The Metron2 makes remote monitoring simple and affordable, whatever your application, wherever your location, wherever your equipment is, whatever your industry.
-The Metron2 interfaces to your sensors, periodically taking readings and transmitting them over the mobile phone network.
-It can run from an internal battery, a solar cell or an external source of power.
-The Metron2 can send data and alarms directly to your mobile phone, a hosted data collection service or directly into your computer systems.
+The Metron2 Remote Monitoring System makes remote monitoring simple and affordable, whatever your application, wherever your location, wherever your equipment is, whatever your industry.
+The Metron2 Remote Monitoring System interfaces to your sensors, periodically taking readings and transmitting them over the mobile phone network.